sozercan/aikit/README.md

 > [!NOTE]
 > This section shows how to create a custom image with models of your choosing.
 If you want to use one of the pre-made models, skip to [running models](#running-models).
->
-> Please see [models folder](./models/) for pre-made model definitions.
-You can find more model examples at [go-skynet/model-gallery](https://github.com/go-skynet/model-gallery).

 Create an `aikitfile.yaml` with the following structure: